dannavs/about-dannavs/README.md

 - 👋 Hi, I’m @dannavs
-- 👀 I’m interested in coding - databases, statistics, and more
+- 👀 I’m interested in coding - data, databases, statistics, and more
-- 🌱 I’m currently learning Python - Day 70 of 100
+- 🌱 Always learning - Python, R, Django
-- 💞️ I’m looking to collaborate on ...in process.
 - 📫 How to reach me: dannavs@yahoo.com
-- 😄 Pronouns: Mr.
-- ⚡ Fun fact: ...in process...

 <!---
 dannavs/dannavs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.